DaveTheBearMan/BudgetAutomation/README.md

 - Flattened / Seperate is automatic
 - Combined pdf is produced in same directory as combine.py

+# How to fill out a receipt
+- Fill out 1010
+- Save to new pdf with your changes, save as the PnC reference number
+- Refresh the page and fill out the next one

+# How to save a receipt
+- Use the document scanner
+- It generally actually reads the date off the receipt if you put it in receipt mode
+- You can pretty quickly match up receipts to reference number by transcation date

 # How to get attendance from an event